Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Results

-The broad NIR spectral coverage of JWST NIRISS/SOSS and NIRSpec/PRISM allows us to map the unique variability of specific wavelengths tied to distinct sources of variability.
-For example, we can map the variability of wavelengths where iron ($1.0$ to $1.4~\mu$m) and forsterite ($1.4$ to $1.8~\mu$m) cloud modulation are expected to have the most effect \citep{Vos2023,McCarthy2025} or observe variations in molecular absorption bands (H$_2$O, CO, CH$_4$).
+The broad NIR spectral coverage of JWST NIRISS/SOSS and NIRSpec/PRISM allows us to map spectral features' deviations from bulk (or composite) variability and investigate that deviation's ties to distinct atmospheric phenomena.
+For example, we can determine how wavelengths corresponding to iron ($1.0$ to $1.4~\mu$m) and forsterite ($1.4$ to $1.8~\mu$m) cloud modulation \citep{Vos2023,McCarthy2025} or known molecular absorption bands (H$_2$O, CO, CH$_4$) deviate from bulk variability over the period of observation.

-Spectrally-unique vertical variability maps showing variation in cloud modulation and molecular absorption can be seen in Figure~\ref{fig:Vertical_Var_Map}.
+Maps depicting specific spectral regions' deviations from bulk variability can be seen in Figure~\ref{fig:Vertical_Var_Map}.
 These maps are created by starting with the composite map (Figure~\ref{fig:Composite_Maps}) and then subtracting from it a second map comprising the wavelengths available for which we are not interested for a particular test, resulting in a spectrally-unique, \% deviation map.
 This \% deviation map is then scaled by the average S/N for the wavelengths of interest.
 To maximize the S/N, an additional round of harmonic fitting was performed with 8.71 min temporal binning (for both observations) and spectral binning based on the entire wavelength region of interest (e.g., 1.4 to 1.8$~\mu$m for forsterite clouds).

+It is important to note that maps showing deviations of individual spectral features from the bulk variability do not necessarily indicate genuine, feature-specific variability.
+They reflect differences in the flux relative to the composite (bulk) signal.
+For example, a molecular absorption band may exhibit no intrinsic time-dependent behavior, but if bulk variability is subtracted from the associated dynamic spectra, the resulting residuals would exhibit an induced anti-correlation.
+Despite this, deviations from the bulk variability can be meaningful and provide insight into wavelengths with distinct time-varying behavior.

-The spectrally-unique variability maps for wavelengths corresponding to expected variations due to mineral cloud modulation \citep[i.e., iron and forsterite,][]{Vos2023} demonstrate clear harmonic patterns for both the NIRISS/SOSS and NIRSpec/PRISM datasets (see Figure~\ref{fig:Vertical_Var_Map}, Top Row).
+The deviation maps for wavelengths expected to correspond to mineral cloud modulation \citep[i.e., iron and forsterite,][]{Vos2023} demonstrate clear harmonic patterns for both the NIRISS/SOSS and NIRSpec/PRISM datasets (see Figure~\ref{fig:Vertical_Var_Map}, Top Row).
 The lower layer ($\gtrsim3~$bar) is suspected to be iron cloud modulation with maximum signal-to-noise (S/N$_{\rm{max}}$) deviations of 18.5 for NIRISS/SOSS and 16.1 for NIRSpec/PRISM observations.
 The upper forsterite layer (centered at \hbox{$\sim$1\,bar}) is approximately anti-correlated with the underlying iron layer and has S/N$_{\rm{max}}$ deviations of 16.3 and 26.5 for NIRISS/SOSS and NIRSpec/PRISM respectively.

 For the forsterite variation, the NIRISS/SOSS data include a double-peaked dark patch but the NIRSpec/PRISM observations contain only a single dark patch.
 The iron cloud regions do not appear to possess double-peaked features.
 For these maps, the dark and bright patches are presumed to be longitudes of enhanced or reduced cloud coverage, respectively, and will be discussed further in \S \ref{ssec:discussion:anticorr}.